OpenLitterMap/openlittermap-web/README.md

 Then, in another window, run `art horizon`
 To test it's working, open another window.
 Open tinker and run event new(\App\Events\UserSignedUp(1));
 ```
+The project uses AWS S3 to store photos on production.
+On development, however, it uses [Minio](https://laravel.com/docs/8.x/homestead#configuring-minio),
+an open source object storage server with an Amazon S3 compatible API.
+If you copied the .env.example file into .env
+you should be able to access the Minio control panel at http://192.168.10.10:9600 (homestead:secretkey).
 <p>You are now ready to get started!</p>
 <p>Have fun and thanks for taking an interest in OpenLitterMap</p>